Posted by Chrom Tech on 28th Oct 2025

 - 1940s: Partition chromatography established by Martin and Synge.

-- 1950s: HPLC development improved resolution, speed, and sensitivity.
+- 1950s: HPLC development improved resolution, sensitivity, and automation.

-- 1960s: Protein chromatography advanced with carbohydrate-based matrices.
+- 1960s: Protein chromatography expanded with carbohydrate-based stationary phases.

-- Modern era: Innovations include supercritical fluid chromatography, UHPLC, and LC-MS.
+- Modern era: Innovations like UHPLC, SFC, and LC-MS/MS revolutionized speed and accuracy.

 Chromatographic Techniques Explained